Learn what issuers look for and how to strengthen your application before you apply

 Getting approved for a credit card requires a mix of good credit and enough discretionary income to cover your minimum payments.
 However, card issuers can vary in their eligibility requirements, not only from one company to the next but between different cards from the same company.

-Poe emphasizes that success in finding the right credit card comes from careful research and patience, encouraging consumers to take time exploring options that match both their financial situation and credit background.
+Success in finding the right credit card comes from careful research and patience, we encourage consumers to take time exploring options that match both their financial situation and credit background.

 Jessica Walrack is a personal finance expert at BestMoney.com, specializing in mortgages, loans, credit cards, and budgeting.
 Her work has been featured in U.S. News and Investopedia, where she delivers clear guidance on complex personal finance topics.
 Jessica’s goal is to empower readers to make confident decisions about their financial future.